Several arthropod pests feed on hazelnut foliage and damage nuts. Our lab is studying management options for several of these pests.

 Study of Filbertworm movement

 Growers who have high FBW pressure in their orchards may become concerned that FBW are feeding on acorns as larvae, and then migrating into their orchards as adults.
-Since FBW feed on additional nut species including oaks, prophylactic insecticide treatments to oak trees surrounding their hazelnut orchards may prevent FBW migration into into the orchards.
+Since FBW feed on additional nut species including oaks, prophylactic insecticide treatments to oak trees surrounding their hazelnut orchards may prevent FBW migration into the orchards.
 Yet, there is scant evidence to support this management recommendation.
-In 2017, we initiated a trial using lipids (fats) of FBW raised on different diets as larvae.
-After feedong on acorns or nuts, FBW are grinded and analyzed using gas chromatography.
+In 2017 we began looking for differences in the fatty acids of FBW that have been fed acorn or hazelnut diets as larvae.
+We found that they do have distinct lipid profiles based on host, and last year we began phase two of the trial- collecting FBW in traps in hazelnuts and oaks.
+The collected adults still need to be analyzed, and we will pursue this same objective during the summer of 2020.

-In phase two we will deploy FBW traps into hazelnut orchards and analyze the lipids of FBW captured in the traps.
-If the FBW contain lipids unique to FBW raised on acorns, that will indicate adult FBW are migrating into the orchard from oaks.
+If the FBW captured in hazelnut orchards contain lipids unique to FBW raised on acorns, that will indicate adult FBW are migrating into the orchard from oaks.
 If this is the case, rather than spraying giant oak trees with insecticides, it could be helpful to hang additional monitoring traps along the edge of the orchard and apply border sprays to the hazelnuts when trap catches hit thresholds, to target incoming moths.
 Oak trees are fabulous habitat for roosting raptor birds, which eat rodents that get into orchards, and oaks provide food for all sorts of animals, such as wild turkeys, so it is beneficial to avoid damaging oaks.